scp756-221/course-site/docs/g1-graf/page.md

 ![Grafana home page with callout to "Dashboards" menu item](Grafana-home-page-highlighting-dashboards-menu-item.png)

-Select "Manage" from the menu.
+Select "Browse" from the menu.
 This will bring up a list of dashboards.
 Click on `c756 transactions` (it should be at or near the top of the list).